darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         def visit_Str(self, t):          return self.load_const(t.s)
         visit_Bytes = visit_Str

-A name also becomes a single instruction, but which one depends on
+A name also becomes a single instruction, but the choice depends on
 context: a name can appear as the target of an assignment, not just in an expression.
 Python ASTs use the same node-type for both roles, with a `ctx` field to distinguish them: